Joooppy/CausalVAE_BrainTumorSegmentation/README.md

 The base segmentation network used is the BraTS challenge winner from 2018 Myronenko A.: (https://arxiv.org/pdf/1810.11654.pdf) using an adapted version of the implementation by:
 C. Lyu, H. Shu.
 (2021) A Two-Stage Cascade Model with Variational Autoencoders and Attention Gates for MRI Brain Tumor Segmentation.
-Brainlesion: Glioma, Multiple Sclerosis, Stroke and Traumatic Brain Injuries (BrainLes 2020), LNCS 12658, pp. 435-447. (https://arxiv.org/abs/2011.02881)
+Brainlesion: Glioma, Multiple Sclerosis, Stroke and Traumatic Brain Injuries (BrainLes 2020), LNCS 12658, pp. 435-447. (https://arxiv.org/abs/2011.02881) <br>
 Github: (https://github.com/shu-hai/two-stage-VAE-Attention-gate-BraTS2020)